githubEdit

 • There are 4 principal job types:

 • discover: Gather information about a Device, including interfaces, vlans, PoE status, and chassis components (modules).
 Also learns about potential new Devices via neighbor protocols and adds jobs for their discovery to the queue.
-Read this for further information
+Read thisarrow-up-right for further information

 • Ping sweep: works with subnet, ping first, those responded will be added to job queue